 He mentions that Eppie inherited from the Meedings, a sideboard from the wreck of the Nepaul given to the family for their kindness shown to the ship-wrecked sailors.
 At the time of writing, it was residing in the Millwood Museum in Knysna where Margaret Parkes was one of the custodians.

 Ensle had done a lot of leg work for her manuscript.
-She had named 22 chapters and had roughly hand drafted the preface and the first seven chapters but sadly, before she could complete it and really put it all together in the semblance of a book, she succumbed to a long and debilitating illness passing away before the task was completed in April 1990.
+She had named 22 chapters and had roughly hand drafted the preface and the first seven chapters but sadly, before she could complete it and really put it all together in the semblance of a book, she succumbed to lung cancer passing away before the task was completed in April 1990.

-If anyone has photos or more information about Ensle and Matt, I'd be pleased to add it to this story.
+If anyone has photos or more information about Ensle and Matthew, I'd be pleased to add it to this story.

-Ensle Syphus boxed notes for her Book received from her daughter, Liz Bronner
+Ensle Syphus boxed notes for her Book received from her daughter, Liz Bronnor

 Sedge News – Easter Edition April 1990.
 Obituary Ensle Syphus